Vegan Dips, Salad Dressings, and Sauces

 Vegan Pineapple Salsa

-Serve with chips for one of the most refreshing vegan dips.
-This fabulous recipe comes courtesy of my friend Personal Chef Norie Berndt from Clearwater, Florida.
+Serve with chips.
+This fabulous, refreshing recipe comes courtesy of my friend Chef Norie Berndt from Clearwater, Florida.

 • 1 can crushed pineapple in juice, drained